 Advocates: Tamzin Outhwaite

 "Early in 1997, after training and seven years performing in musicals I auditioned for They 're Playing Our Song in Scarborough.
 I distinctly remember the first time I saw Alan.
 I'd spent years reading and acting out scenes from his plays and thought of him as a genius.
-Now I was chatting to him and auditioning for him but surely only 'real' or 'serious' actresses worked for this incredible man.
+Now I was chatting to him and auditioning for him but surely only 'real' or 'serious' actresses worked for this incredible man."When I heard that I had been successful I was thrilled.
+I realise now that this was a main turning point in my career.
+From day one I sat and watched Alan at work with a fine cast.
+He was bounding with energy and enthusiasm as if this was his directorial debut.
+At times I thought - My God!
+What would he be like directing his own work?

 "I was soon to find out.
 Towards the end of the run of the musical, which had been well received and given me vast amounts of pleasure, I was asked to audition for a role in Absent Friends.
 'What no singing or dancing?
 But they've only seen me prancing around in a purple flowing dress looking like an overgrown Ballerina Barbie Doll.'